-Theodore Roosevelt Johnson, III is a writer, speaker, 2011-2012 White House Fellow, and military veteran.
-He writes and speaks on issues of race and politics.
-He holds a Bachelor of Science degree in Mathematics from Hampton University and a Master’s degree with an International Relations concentration from Harvard University.
-He is expected to receive the Doctorate of Law and Policy in June 2016 from Northeastern University where he is researching African-American voting behavior.
+Theodore Roosevelt Johnson, III is a public policy scholar, 2011-2012 White House Fellow, and military veteran.
+He also writes and speaks on issues of social justice, race, and politics.
+He is a doctoral candidate at Northeastern University (expected completion June 2016) where he is focusing on political behavior.
+He holds a Master’s degree from Harvard University and a Bachelor’s degree from Hampton University.
 He is a proud member of the Omega Psi Phi Fraternity, Inc.

 White House Fellow

 In June 2011, Theodore was a recipient of the White House Fellowship, the nation’s most prestigious program for leadership and public service.
 As a White House Fellow, Theodore worked as the Cyber Advisor to the Deputy Secretary of the Department of Energy undertaking cybersecurity initiatives to secure the nation’s electric grid.
 Additionally, he had the privilege of meeting with the President, his senior advisors, and members of his Cabinet, among other government and private-sector leadership.